Alex427427427/obsidian_1/Physics/2 Classical Electromagnetism/2 Macroscopic Electromagnetics/9 Macroscopic Maxwell Equations.md

 With the integral form:
 $$\oint_C\vec D\cdot d\vec l=-\mu_0\epsilon_0\frac{\partial}{\partial t}\int_S\vec H\cdot d\vec A$$
 **The identity discussed above are not part of the canon.
 Please contact a supervisor for possibility of new insight.**
+**Update: This appears to be wrong at first glance, because it produces wave equations that have solutions that only propagate at the speed of light.
+Further argument about the non-physicality of phase velocity contained in the article [[Electromagnetic Waves]] should be examined before discarding it.**
 ## The Magnetic Gauss Law
 Just like the magnetic field, the induction field has no direct source.
 $$\nabla\cdot\vec H=0$$